aliyajeylani/Work_Day_Scheduler/README.md

 # Description

 The goal for this challenge is to create a daily planner to keep track of important tasks and events.
 I recieved a starter code that contained the CSS stylesheet and HTML elements to help me get started with my application.
-I used components of the Days.js library when dealing with time and also applied what I learned about Jquery to build this aplication, so that this application helps end user be able to manager their time effectively.
+I used components of the Day.js library when dealing with time and also applied what I learned about Jquery to build this aplication, so that this webpage can help end users manage their time effectively.

 Here is the link to my page: https://aliyajeylani.github.io/work_day_scheduler/